agsb/jelly/README.md

 ### input/output

-just use data circuit and a latch to select which moves.
+just use data circuit and select which tape.

 ## Work Bench